huylequangmsi/Assignment-2/README.md

 - country_report: to analyze data at country level and produce a html file

-Besides, the repository also includes an output folder to store all PDF files.
+Besides, the repository also includes an Overall_report_output folder to store overall reports PDF files and batch_reports folder to store all country report html files.

 ## Session Information